openpreserve/format-corpus/office/spreadsheet/wq2/vlookup-compat-demo/readme.md

 The file [TESTLU.WQ2](./TESTLU.WQ2) in this directory demonstrates a compatibility issue between the VLOOKUP functions of Quattro Pro for DOS and LibreOffice Calc.

-The file looks like this in Quattro Pro for DOS 5.0 (which is also the version I used for creating it), running in DOSBox-X:
+It looks like this in Quattro Pro for DOS 5.0 (which is also the version I used for creating it), running in DOSBox-X:

 ![](./qp-vlookup-demo.png)

 The top 11 rows contain a 5-column block of data.
 This is used as a @VLOOKUP data table in row 15.

-The data are queried with @VLOOKUP, using the following formulas in cells B15, C15, D15 and E15, respectively:
+The data are queried with Quattro Pro's @VLOOKUP function, using the following formulas in cells B15, C15, D15 and E15, respectively:

 ```
 @VLOOKUP($A$15,$A$2..$E$11,1)